 Note: A study released 8 Dec 2018 showed a similar effect through data manipulation-exclusion techniques in the 2004 paper by DeStefano et al.; Age at first measles-mumps-rubella vaccination in children with autism and school-matched control subjects: a population-based study in metropolitan Atlanta.
 Pediatrics 2004;113:259-266.9

 Neither did the study occur in a society which has observed a severe uptick in autism, nor during a timeframe which has been most closely associated with autism diagnoses, (2005+).10 Of additional note is the fact that school professionals refer non-profound autism diagnosis cases to the specialists in child psychiatry, effectively ensuring that all such diagnoses occurred after age 5, by practice alone.
-Exacerbating this is the fact that a bureaucratic infrastructure will be even more slow in/fatal in posting diagnoses to a centralized system of this type.
+Exacerbating this is the fact that a bureaucratic infrastructure will be even more slow/fatal in posting diagnoses to a centralized system of this type.
 These two factors alone will serve to force large absences in the data, which mimic confirmatory negatives.
-The worse the data collection is, the better the study results.
-A fallacy called utile absentia.
-The study even shows the consequent effect inversion (vaccines prevent autism), incumbent with utile absentia.
-In addition, the overt focus on the highly precise aspects of the study, and away from its risk exposures and other low-confidence aspects and assumptions, is a fallacy called idem existimatis.
+The worse the data collection is, the more the study results favor what we want to see – a formal fallacy called utile absentia.
+The study even shows the consequent effect inversion (results which suggest that vaccines prevent or cure autism), incumbent with utile absentia.
+In addition, the overt focus on the highly precise aspects of the study, and away from its risk exposures and other low-confidence aspects and assumptions, constitutes a fallacy called idem existimatis (measure it with a micrometer, mark it with a grease pencil, cut it with an axe).
 I will measure the depth of the water into which you are cliff diving, to the very millimeter – but measure the cliff you are diving off of, to the nearest 100 feet.
 The diver’s survival is now an established fact of science by the precision of the water depth measure alone.

 Accordingly, this study missed 80% of its relevant domain data.
 It failed in its duty to inform the scientific community of peers.
 It is almost as if a closed, less-exposed bureaucracy were chosen precisely because of its ability to both present reliable data, and yet at the same time screen out the maximum number of positives possible.
 Were I a criminal, I could not have selected a more sinister means of study design myself.
 This was brilliance in action.
 Grade = F (diabolical study design, poor science).